emiltj/cds-language-exam/assignment_4/README.md

 <em>Excerpt from the generated edgelist</em>

 As can be seen in the table above, the script for generating weighted edgelists has been sucessfully in that it indeed has created a weighted edgelist.
 The entity extraction of people has correctly both identified John F. Kerry and Kerry as entities.
-As can be seen in the table however, the script was not programmed to merge entities referring to the save person into a single entity, i.e. changing "Kerry" into "John F. Kerry" to avoid the problem we see above.
+As can be seen in the table however, the script was not programmed to merge entities referring to the save person into a single entity.
+I.e. changing "Kerry" into "John F. Kerry" to avoid the problem we see above - with pairs of entities that refer to the same person.
 Additional processing ought to have been carried out to circumvent this problem.

 **Network analysis:**
 <p align="center"><a href="https://github.com/emiltj/cds-language-exam/blob/main/assignment_4/out/viz/network_visualization.png"><img src="./out/viz/network_visualization.png" alt="Logo" width="700" height="512"></a></p>
 <p align="center"><em>The network visualized (showing the 15 heighest weighted connections)</em><p/>

-When looking at the visualization of the network of the 15 strongest connections, it appears that Hillary Clinton, Barack Obama and Donald Trump have some of the strongest connections.
+When looking at the visualization of the network of the 15 strongest connections (default argument), it appears that Hillary Clinton, Barack Obama and Donald Trump have some of the strongest connections.
 However, it should of course be noted that a large portion of strong connections are, in fact, to themselves.
 This is a result of the edgelist used as input.
 Otherwise, the script seems to produce the desired outcome.

 |    |                 |                        |                        |                     |
 |----|-----------------|------------------------|------------------------|---------------------|